ec-europa/europa-component-library/framework/components/ecl-listings/README.md

 ### When to use this component

 Use this component when you want to display a list of events.
 Either on a separate dedicated page or embedded in a detail page.

+## Thumbnail listings

+### Where and how to use this component

+Users need a way to have an overview of content from similar data types, while also having a visual clue on what the information is about.

+Read [About Pool listings](https://webgate.ec.europa.eu/CITnet/confluence/x/vQJvK) to find out more about where and how to use listings in your website.

+## When to use this component

+Use this component when you want to display content from similar data types with a visual clue.
+Either on a separate dedicated page or embedded in a detail page.